 The hearing was described, in a New York Times article by a U.S. senator, as follows: “I’ve never seen such an angry session with a foreign head of state.”
 And when then-Sen. Joe Biden threatened Begin with cutting off U.S. aid to Israel, Begin responded forcefully: “Don’t threaten us with cutting off your aid.
 It will not work.
 I am not a Jew with trembling knees!”
 While Begin’s strong, poignant words remain a source of pride for Jews around the world, the exchange reflected the great tension between the nations at that time.

 Today things are different.
 Whether you believe that the Trump vision is positive or not, we must recognize and celebrate how far we have come as a Jewish people, both in America and around the world.
 This, of course, is something we cannot take for granted.
 It is beyond dispute that there are certain members of the American political establishment that have taken an aggressive and hostile position vis-à-vis

 And as we, American Jews, appropriately expend much of our energy in combating the meteoric rise of anti-Semitism and anti-Semitic attacks on our streets and in our synagogues, we must take a moment to recognize that we have made great strides in the United States; that we are welcomed with open arms in the halls of Congress and the White House alike; and that our eternal Jewish homeland, Israel, is respected by the leaders of the most powerful nation in the world.

-Gabriel Groisman is the mayor of Bal Harbour, Fla., and an attorney at Meland Russin and Budwick, P.A., based in Miami.
-He has been a leader in combating anti-Semitism and the BDS movement, having written and passed the first municipal anti-BDS ordinance, and the first codification of the IHRA definition of anti-Semitism.
-He is also a co-founder of the Global Coalition of Mayors Against Hate and Discrimination.
+Gabriel Groisman is the mayor of Bal Harbour, Fla., and an attorney at Meland Russin & Budwick, P.A., in Miami.
+He has been a leader in combating anti-Semitism and the BDS movement, having written and passed the first municipal anti-BDS ordinance, as well as the first codification of the IHRA definition of anti-Semitism.
+He is a co-founder of the Global Coalition of Mayors Against Hate and Discrimination.